akshayrdeodhar/xv6-kthreads/README.md

    not share any changes in the file descriptors made after the clone call.

+## Lock Orders:
+xv6 generally tries to ensure that only one lock is held at a time (no nested locks), to prevent deadlocks.
+If two locks are held at a time, the order of acquiring these locks should be the same everywhere.

+The following lock orders should now be maintained

+	bcache.lock -> vlock (in fileread)
+	&p->lock    -> vlock (in piperead)
+	ptable.lock -> vlock (in scheduler)

+> So- DO NOT SLEEP ON vlock!

 ## Tests

 Tests are present in clonetest.c in a format similar to usertests provided by xv6.
 Each test is described briefly in the source file.